DeepONet for Solving Nonlinear Partial Differential Equations with Physics-Informed Training: Introduction

-The results in this paper show that the branch network benefits from becoming a deep neural network, whereas the trunk network does not.
-While a deep trunk network may achieve a \textit{super-convergence rate}—a better rate than \( M^{-\frac{s}{d}} \), where \( M \) is the number of parameters, \( s \) is the smoothness of the function class, and \( d \) is the dimension—there are key challenges.
-First, in this case, most of the parameters in the trunk network depend on the input function \( v \).
-For each parameter that depends on \( v \), a branch network is required to approximate it, complicating the structure of DeepONet compared to Eq.~\eqref{gen}.
-Second, this requires the branch network to approximate discontinuous functionals \citep{yarotsky2020phase}, making the task particularly challenging, as deep neural networks typically establish discontinuous approximators \citep{devore1989optimal}.
-The branch network, however, does not face these issues and can benefit from a deep structure in terms of approximation error.
-This observation is consistent with the findings in \cite{lu2022comprehensive}, which show that the trunk network is sensitive and difficult to train.
-Therefore, the trunk network should be kept simple, using methods such as Proper Orthogonal Decomposition (POD) to assist in learning.
+Regarding deep structures, while a deep trunk network may in principle achieve a \textit{super-convergence rate}—a rate better than \( M^{-\tfrac{s}{d}} \), where \( M \) is the number of parameters, \( s \) the smoothness of the function class, and \( d \) the dimension—there are major challenges.
+First, most of the parameters in the trunk network depend on the input function \( v \).
+For each such parameter, a branch network must be used to approximate it, making the overall DeepONet structure more complicated than Eq.~\eqref{gen}.
+Second, this requires the branch network to approximate discontinuous functionals \citep{yarotsky2020phase}, which is highly challenging, since deep neural networks are typically designed to approximate continuous functions \citep{devore1989optimal}.
+The branch network, however, does not face these issues and can benefit from increased depth in terms of approximation error.
+This observation is consistent with the findings of \cite{lu2022comprehensive}, which show that the trunk network is sensitive and difficult to train.
+Therefore, the trunk network should generally be kept simple, with methods such as Proper Orthogonal Decomposition (POD) used to assist in learning.

 The second question arises from applying operator learning to solve PDEs.
 In \cite{lanthaler2022error}, they consider the error analysis of DeepONet in the \( L^2 \)-norm.
 However, for solving PDEs such as